Skip to content Exit mobile menu

 Related subjects: History, Literature, Cultural Studies, Art History.

 The Renaissance began with the Tudors in the 1500s and ended at the beginning of the Civil War in 1640.
-To understand this significant period in English history, you will undertake an interdisciplinary study of London’s society and culture, engage with a variety of literary and historical sources, and consider the culture and society of the period from a wide range of perspectives.
-You will visit Hampton Court Palace to witness the physical and spatial legacy of the Tudor times, and enjoy active learning outside of the classroom.
+To understand this significant period in English history, students will undertake an interdisciplinary study of London’s society and culture, engage with a variety of literary and historical sources and consider the culture and society of the period from a wide range of perspectives.
+Students will visit Hampton Court Palace to witness the physical and spatial legacy of the Tudor times and enjoy active learning outside of the classroom.

 In and Out of the Gothic